getcoding-ca/handbook/docs/Students/1-welcome.md

 We will do a "soft" evaluation 6 weeks into the program so you know what you need to improve upon by the end of the first module.

-## Next Steps
+## Next Step

-It's time to think of your first project:
+Now you need to think of a project idea to be assigned a coach:

 [👉 Projects Guide](./projects)